WhythiskolaveriD/smart-europa-ce144/content/pages/about.md

   - type: hero_section
     title: Who are we?
     subtitle: >-
-      we are a multidisciplinary team of curious individuals working to better understand the changes in our hydrosphere
+      we are a multidisciplinary team of curious individuals working together to better understand the changes in our hydrosphere
     align: center
     background_color: secondary
   - type: features_section